 When Shelton didn’t immediately jump at the chance to save $450, the caller sweetened the deal.
 He could also offer her some free premium movie channels.
 Shelton mulled over the promotion.
 It sounded simple enough and seemed like a great way to save $450 and get some free TV stations.
 Deciding she might like to participate, Shelton asked for instructions to seal the deal.
 The fake AT&T agent described the next steps she needed to take to redeem this limited-time offer.
-At her earliest convenience, she should:
+At her earliest convenience, the eBay gift card scammer suggested that she should:

 - Buy $450 in eBay gift cards.

 - Call back the agent at his dedicated line

 - Scratch off the silver tab and read off the numbers to the agent, who would apply the value of the gift cards to her DirecTV bill